WASdev/websphere-liberty-s2i/README.md

-Open Liberty UBI-min images for OpenShift S2I
+WebSphere Liberty UBI-min images for OpenShift Source To Image (S2I)
 =============================================

-This repository contains the source for building an Open Liberty Source to Image (S2I) builder using Red Hat Universal Base Image (UBI) 7 and either Java 8 or Java 11.
+This repository contains the source for building a WebSphere Liberty Source to Image (S2I) builder using Red Hat Universal Base Image (UBI) 7 and either Java 8 or Java 11.

 More information on S2I can be found at https://github.com/openshift/source-to-image